 Under our Certificate of Incorporation, our Bylaws and the Delaware General Corporation Law, a director holds office until a successor is elected and qualified or until his or her earlier resignation or removal.
-Each of the eight nominees currently serves as a director.
+Each of the nine nominees currently serves as a director, except for Clay M. Johnson, who is being nominated for initial election to the Board.
 If any of the nominees who are currently in office is not elected at the Annual Meeting, then our Bylaws provide that the director shall offer to resign from the Board of Directors.
 The Nominating and Corporate Governance Committee will make a recommendation to the Board whether to accept or reject the resignation, or whether other actions should be taken.
 The Board will consider and act on the recommendation of the Nominating and Corporate Governance Committee and publicly disclose its decision and the rationale behind it within ninety days from the date of the certification of the election results.
 The director who offers his or her resignation will not participate in the decision of the Nominating and Corporate Governance Committee or the Board.
 If the Board accepts such resignation, then the Board may fill the vacancy resulting from that resignation or may reduce the number of directors that constitutes the entire Board so that no vacancy exists.

 Proposal 2.
-Ratification of Appointment of Independent Auditor for 2022
+Ratification of Appointment of Independent Auditor for 2023

-The ratification of PricewaterhouseCoopers LLP as our independent auditor for the year ending December 31, 2022 requires the affirmative vote of a majority of the votes entitled to be cast and present virtually or represented by proxy at the Annual Meeting.
+The ratification of PricewaterhouseCoopers LLP as our independent auditor for the year ending December 31, 2023 requires the affirmative vote of a majority of the votes entitled to be cast and present virtually or represented by proxy at the Annual Meeting.
 Abstentions will be deemed present and, therefore, will count as votes against this proposal.
 Because this proposal is considered a routine matter, discretionary votes by brokers will be counted.

 Proposal 3.
-Approval of 2021 Executive Compensation on an Advisory Basis
+Approval of 2022 Executive Compensation on an Advisory Basis

-The approval, on an advisory basis, of our 2021 executive compensation requires the affirmative vote of a majority of the votes entitled to be cast and present virtually or represented by proxy at the Annual Meeting.
+The approval, on an advisory basis, of our 2022 executive compensation requires the affirmative vote of a majority of the votes entitled to be cast and present virtually or represented by proxy at the Annual Meeting.
 Abstentions will be deemed present and, therefore, will count as votes against this proposal.
 Broker non-votes will have no effect on the outcome of this proposal, since broker non-votes are not counted as "votes entitled to be cast."